sanchopansa/dizk/src/test/data/README.md

 ### Text

-Should consist of 4 files; One for each of matrix `a, b` and `c` and on for the problem size.
+Should consist of 4 files; One for each of matrix `a, b` and `c` and one for the problem size.

 **filePath/problem_size** consists of a single line of text with 3 space separated integers, `i a c`, representing numInputs, numAuxiliary and numConstraints respectively.